Herman rings of meromorphic maps with an omitted value: Introduction

+It is shown in~\cite{tkzheng-omitted} that functions belonging to $M_o$ having only one pole have no Herman ring of period $2$.
+That this is true for functions possibly with more than one pole is one of the implications of the following result.

+\begin{theorem} If $f \in M_o$ then $f$ has no Herman ring which is nested or strictly non-nested and in particular, it has no Herman ring of period one or two.
+Further, if a pole of $f$ is an omitted value then it has no Herman ring of any period. \end{theorem} Theorem~\ref{nested-nonnested HR} gives that if a function $f \in M_o$ has a pole which is also an omitted value then it cannot have any Herman ring.
+Here we look at the possibility of Herman rings for functions with only a single pole which is not necessarily an omitted value.
+An easy-to-verify sufficient condition for non-existence of Herman rings follows. \begin{theorem} If $f \in M_o$ has only one pole then $f$ has no Herman ring. \end{theorem} For each entire map $g$ and non-zero complex number $z_0$, the map $f(z)= \frac{e^{g(z)}}{(z-z_0)^k}$ is meromorphic with only a single pole $z_0$ which is different from its omitted value where $k$ is a natural number.
+By the above theorem, it has no Herman ring.

+To deal with Herman rings $H$ with exactly two $H-$maximal nests, we first make a definition. \begin{definition}(\textbf{Strictly nested $H-$maximal nest}) An $H-$maximal nest $N= \{H_{i_1},~H_{i_2},~H_{i_3,...,~H_{i_n}}\}$ is called strictly nested if for all $1 \leq j \neq k \leq n$, either $H_{i_j} \subset B(H_{i_k})$ or $H_{i_k} \subset B(H_{i_j})$. \end{definition} Every strictly nested $H-$maximal nest has a unique innermost ring.
+We present a result showing how a particular arrangement of rings can force the period of the ring to be odd. \begin{theorem} For a Herman ring $H$ of a function belonging to $M_o$, if there are only two $H$-maximal nests, one of which consists of only one ring and the other is strictly nested, then $H$ is odd periodic. \end{theorem} For a $3-$periodic Herman ring $H$, it follows from Theorem~\ref{nested-nonnested HR} that there are two $H-$maximal nests.
+It is obvious that one of these is strictly nested and the other consists of only one ring.
+Thus the converse of the above result is true for $3-$periodic Herman rings.

-Using quasi-conformal maps, Fagella et al. investigated Herman rings of transcendental maps and proved that a general meromorphic function having $n$ poles cannot have more than $n$ invariant Herman rings~\cite{fagella-peter 2012}.
+Herman ring is a periodic doubly connected Fatou component.
+But the converse is not at all obvious.
+It is an open question that whether a doubly connected periodic Fatou component of a meromorphic function (with a single essential singularity) is always a Herman ring~\cite{bolsch99}.
+This is known to be true when period is one~\cite{bk4}.
+We settle this question for all periods and for all maps belonging to $M_o$. \begin{theorem} For every $f \in M_o$, each doubly connected periodic Fatou component is a Herman ring. \end{theorem} Using quasi-conformal maps, Fagella et al. investigated Herman rings of transcendental maps and proved that a general meromorphic function having $n$ poles cannot have more than $n$ invariant Herman rings~\cite{fagella-peter 2012}.
 The same tool is exploited by Zheng for showing that a function of finite type has at most finitely many Herman rings~\cite{zheng-2000}.
-Though we establish similar restrictions on Herman rings for functions in $M_o$, our approach does not use quasi-conformal maps and is mostly elementary.
+Zheng's arguments are very different from the ones used in ~\cite{fagella-peter 2012}.
+He uses quasi-conformal deformation of the function which is similar to Sullivan's proof of the absence of wandering domains for rational functions.
+Though we establish similar restrictions on Herman rings for functions belonging to $M_o$, our approach does not use quasi-conformal maps and is mostly elementary.